I woke up this morning with a sense of dread. I knew what day it was. I knew what was about to happen.

 I mentioned triangles.
 Do you know how to say the base of a triangle in Arabic?
 Al Qaeda.
 I swear to god.

-Their plan is to infiltrate the math classrooms of American with creeping geometry.
+Their plan is to infiltrate the math classrooms of America with creeping geometry.

 People will tell you this is only a recent development, the result of the incursions of Western science brought by imperial powers and the spread of the modern fields of engineering and physics.
 Muslims have simply adopted these Western ideas for sheer survival.
 Only in the past fifty years have Muslim mothers and fathers demanded that all their children become engineers or scientists.